KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Conclusion

 In this paper, we introduce a novel framework for multi-modal motion forecasting that ensures the physical feasibility of trajectories by incorporating road topology preventing off-road predictions.
 Our approach follows a two-step modular process.
 Firstly, a deterministic refinement layer is employed to generate physically reachable trajectories and goal positions.
 Secondly, a learnable layer captures global interactions among maps, reachable states, and feasible trajectories, providing comparative results to regression-based approaches.
-Going forward, we intend to explore methods to reduce the computational load of our proposed network by investigating joint trajectory forecasting involving all actors in the scene, rather than solely the target actor.